mittagessen/kraken/docs/api.rst

         >>> model_path = 'path/to/model/file'
         >>> model = vgsl.TorchVGSLModel.load_model(model_path)

+A segmentation model contains a basic neural network and associated metadata defining the available line and region types, bounding regions, and an auxiliary baseline location flag for the polygonizer:

+.. raw:: html
+    :file: _static/kraken_segmodel.svg

 Afterwards they can be fed into the segmentation method :func:`kraken.blla.segment` with image objects: